Stories

 Career in Review

-Closed out 2021 campaign with QF at Chicago [500] (l.
+Closed out 2021 campaign with QF at Chicago 500 (l.
 Vondrousova), 3r at Indian Wells (l.
 Jabeur) and SF at Linz (l. eventual champion Riske).
 Posted first Top-30 year-end finish at No.29

-Produced Grand Slam breakthrough at 2019 Australian Open, advancing to SF (l.
-Kvitova); had never won a major match in five previous Grand Slam appearances
+In 2019, had Grand Slam breakthrough at Australian Open, advancing to SF (l.
+Kvitova); she had never won a Grand Slam match in five previous main draw appearances.
+During that fortnight, scored first Top 5 win of her career over No.2 Kerber in R16

-Posted first tour-level wins during R16 run at 2018 Indian Wells (l.
+Posted first Tour-level wins during R16 run at 2018 Indian Wells (l.
 Suarez Navarro), including first Top 50 win over No.15 Keys in 2r

-Won first title at WTA125K event in Newport Beach in 2018 (d.
+Won first WTA 125 title at 2018 Newport Beach (d.
 Zhuk in F)

 Owns four singles titles on ITF Circuit